Why do we dream and are our dreams linked to psychology and wellbeing? Our team explores.

 McCartney’s initial concern was that he had subconsciously plagiarised someone else's work.
-As he put it, "For about a month I went round to people in the music business and asked them whether they had ever heard it before.
-Eventually it became like handing something in to the police.
-I thought if no-one else claimed it after a few weeks then I could have it."
-As McCartney recalled: "first of all I checked this melody out, and people said to me, 'No, it's lovely, and I'm sure it's all yours.'
-It took me a little while to allow myself to claim it, but then like a prospector I finally staked my claim; stuck a little sign on it and said, 'Okay, it's mine!'
-It had no words.
-I used to call it 'Scrambled Eggs'.
+As he put it, "for about a month, I went round to people in the music business and asked them whether they had ever heard it before.
+Eventually, it became like handing something in to the police.
+I thought if no-one else claimed it after a few weeks, then I could have it."

-The physiology of dreams and the response to stress and trauma
+Physiology of dreams and responses to stress and trauma

-In REM sleep episodes of rapid eye movements (REMs) occur which are low-amplitude, fast-frequency bursts of eye movement and are part of a dynamic phase of sleep which is as active as wakefulness.
-During REM the body is in a heightened state of mental, physical and sexual arousal; our hearts beat faster, our bodies sweat, but our muscles become completely relaxed and without tone.
+In REM, sleep episodes of REMs occur which are low-amplitude, fast-frequency bursts of eye movement and are part of a dynamic phase of sleep which is as active as wakefulness.
+During REM, the body is in a heightened state of mental, physical and sexual arousal; our hearts beat faster; our bodies sweat; but our muscles become completely relaxed and without tone.
 The phase is sometimes called paradoxical sleep.

-Dreaming occurs in Non REM as well as REM sleep, but the dreams of REM sleep are much more vivid and therefore more memorable.
-Most dreams are brief, lasting between 5 to 20 minutes.
-Periods of REM sleep lengthen progressively across the night, with the first episode being shortest, of approximately 10–12 minutes duration, and the second and third episodes increasing to 15–20 minutes.
-Near the end of the night dreams may last as long as 15 minutes.
-During a typical lifespan a human being spends one third of life asleep, as much as 30 years for a person living till the age of ninety.
+Dreaming occurs in non-REM as well as REM sleep, but the dreams of REM sleep are much more vivid and therefore more memorable.
+Most dreams are brief, lasting between five to 20 minutes.
+Periods of REM sleep lengthen progressively across the night, with the first episode being shortest, of approximately 10 to 12 minutes duration, and the second and third episodes increasing to 15 to 20 minutes.
+Near the end of the night, dreams may last as long as 15 minutes.
+During a typical lifespan, a human being spends one third of life asleep, as much as 30 years for a person living till the age of 90.
 This equates to a total of about six years spent dreaming (roughly about two hours each night).

 Psychological resilience is impaired when the REM sleep cycle is disturbed after exposure to stress or trauma.
-A reduction in the time taken to get to REM sleep (so called REM latency) as well as a breakup of the episodes of REM (REM sleep fragmentation) as well as nightmares all occur during times of great stress.
-When measured within weeks following exposure to traumatic events these REM impairments have been associated with an increased risk of developing persistent post-traumatic stress disorders.
+A reduction in the time taken to get to REM sleep (so-called REM latency), as well as a breakup of the episodes of REM (REM sleep fragmentation) and nightmares, all occur during times of great stress.
+When measured within weeks following exposure to traumatic events, these REM impairments have been associated with an increased risk of developing persistent post-traumatic stress disorders (PTSDs).

 Disturbed sleep (REM or non-REM) is linked to poor responses to stress and trauma.
-However sleep disturbance represents a modifiable factor for recovery.
-Sleep restoration can accelerate recovery from trauma exposure and from post-traumatic stress disorder.
+However, sleep disturbance represents a modifiable factor for recovery.
+Sleep restoration can accelerate recovery from trauma exposure and from PTSD.

 “Our dreams are just imagined nonsense with nothing to do with our experience or our senses”

 Not so.
 Dreams are informed by our senses and by our experiences.
-Interestingly people who are blind from birth do not have visual content in their dreams and but instead have contents related to their other senses present since birth.
+Interestingly, people who are blind from birth do not have visual content in their dreams, but instead have contents related to their other senses present since birth.

 "Dreams are unique and special.
 No one else has dreams like ours"